Submitted by Rochelle on September 24, 2006 - 3:43am

 A friend of mine who works at a Broward County library, where employees had to read in the paper about huge budget cuts, tells a bummer of a story.
 A friend of hers had signed a contract with Broward, given notice at her old job, let go of her apartment and signed a lease on a new apartment.
 A week before she was scheduled to move, the job offer was rescinded, despite the contract.
 Her current position has already been filled, her current apartment has already been leased, and she can't break the lease on the new apartment.
-It appears that the cuts have not been finalized, but it sure doesn't look good.

 I'm heading to WiLSWorld summer conference tomorrow in Madison.
 Any other Wisconsin librarians headed that way?
 I'm looking forward to meeting my new fellow cheesehead librarians!